Family Deposit Mortgages

 What other family mortgage deals are available?

-The family springboard mortgage from Barclays is just one of various family mortgage options.
+The Barclays family springboard mortgage is just one of various family mortgage options.
 Most family mortgages are quite similar, but different lenders will offer different rates.
 It’s good to know about all the options to ascertain which is best suited to your situation.

 Nationwide family deposit mortgage

 Nationwide Building Society offers family deposit mortgages.
 For you to be eligible, your helper must already have a mortgage with Nationwide.
 Your helper won’t need to deposit funds into a savings account; instead, the equity in your helper’s home would be used as security for the loan.

 There is an element of risk in this, because if you fail to meet your repayment requirements, your helper’s home could be forfeit.
 That said, your helper will not be required to give up any savings, and this can be a significant benefit.
 Helpers can only be family members with this product.

 Halifax family boost mortgage